pwa-builder/PWABuilder/apps/blog/src/posts/memos-ai/memos-ai.md

 And that is how I implemented AI in Memos AI!

-For the rest of the app, I used our [PWA Starter](https://aka.ms/pwa-starter), with the [Fluent Web Components](https://learn.microsoft.com/en-us/fluent-ui/web-components/) for the UI.
+For the rest of the app, I used our [PWA Starter](https://aka.ms/pwa-starter), with [Fluent Web Components](https://learn.microsoft.com/en-us/fluent-ui/web-components/) for the UI.
 For animations between pages, I am using the built-in [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) which enables native, built-in animated page transitions.

 If you want to learn more about view transitions check out our latest post on the view transitions API [here](https://blog.pwabuilder.com/posts/mimic-native-transitions-in-your-progressive-web-app/) for more detail.